edwardoughton/osira/docs/getting-started.rst

 This tutorial provides explanation for the use of the ``osira`` codebase.

-Firstly, a summary of the main primary parameters and outputs is given.
+Firstly, a summary of the main primary parameters, secondary parameters and outputs is given.

 Primary input parameters
 ------------------------